shieladixon/RC2014-TMS9918A/README.md

 PLASMA.COM / PLASMA.IHX - another brilliant demo featuring a fast-moving plasma effect.

+SIMON.COM / SIMON.IHX - go on, guess!
+A very playable game of Simon by yours truly, with graphic display and optionally (recommended) AY sound.
+Pick 4 keys from each quarter of the keyboard - I like Q O Z M.

 ## Viewing the .sc2 and .sc3 image files